Allen Centennial Garden Harvest Festival

-Join us between 12pm and 5pm to celebrate an abundant and diverse harvest!
+Join us on Saturday, September 28, 2024 between 12pm and 8pm to celebrate an abundant and diverse harvest!
 We’ll have live music, dancing, and storytelling alongside opportunities to learn about different harvest traditions from Dejope (Madison) and around the world.
 Free and open to the public!

-The harvest festival’s song, dance, and food celebrates the ongoing Kitchen Garden project which has been highlighting the crops, cuisines, and cultures of our African American, Hmong, Indigenous, and Latinx partners.
+The harvest festival’s song, dance, and food celebrates the ongoing Kitchen Garden project which has been highlighting the crops, cuisines, and cultures of our African American, Indigenous, and Latine partners.
+This year we’re also emphasizing the Mid-Autum Festival from East Asia.

 The harvest festival also features student research that focuses on the importance of harvest festivals to communities across the globe.